digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
-The bowery shore went off in gentle windings to the tender greening of April meddles.
+Gentle windings to the tender greening of April meddles.
 ```

 ```
-This passion lifted him upon his arm he lean'd; not rising, from supreme contempt.
+This passion lifted upon arm lean'd; not rising, from supreme contempt.
 ```